"NO MATTER HOW BAD A CHILD IS,

 7. OTHER INCOME (from all sources – U.S., Israel and abroad): Details of rental income and expenses, royalties, sales of capital assets (house/apartment, etc.), withdrawals from Fund/insurance accounts (pension, gemel, hishtalmut/life insurance, etc.) and amount of taxes withheld, if any.

-8. If you or a member of your household attended one of the major universities in Israel or a university/college in the US, in order to claim the refundable tuition credit, provide copies of the tuition and book receipts.
-For US tuition, provide a Form 1098-T.
+8. If you or a member of your household attended one of the major universities in Israel or a university/college in the US, in order to claim the refundable tuition credit, provide Form 1098-T.

 9. A copy of your FBAR to help us determine whether or not you are required to include a Form 8938 Report of